Last Updated on May 27, 2023 by Ellen

-Danang and Hoi An should be stops on anyone’s visit in central coastal Vietnam.
+Danang and Hoi An should be stops on anyone’s visit to central coastal Vietnam.

 Both places are hot destinations in the budget travel crowd, and where there are tourists, there will be more development.